MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 {{% kafka-sink-drop  %}}
 {{</ note >}}

+Materialize's sinks use Kafka's transactional producer to ensure that messages [are not duplicated or dropped](https://kafka.apache.org/documentation/#semantics).

-To achieve its exactly-once processing guarantees, Materialize needs to store some internal metadata in an additional *progress topic*.
-This topic is shared among all sinks that use a particular Kafka connection.
-The name of this progress topic can be specified when [creating a connection](/sql/create-connection); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
+To prevent duplicate publishes, Materialize stores some internal metadata in an additional *progress topic*.
+This topic is shared among all sinks that use a particular [Kafka connection](/sql/create-connection/#kafka).
+The name of this progress topic can be specified when [creating a connection](/sql/create-connection#general-options); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
 In either case, Materialize will attempt to create the topic if it does not exist.
 The contents of this topic are not user-specified.

+{{< note >}}
+Exactly-once semantics are an end-to-end property of a system, but Materialize only controls the initial produce step.
+Users interested in exactly-once message delivery should ensure:
+- The broker is configured with replication factor of three or more, with unclean leader election disabled.
+- All downstream consumers consume in read-committed mode.
+- The consumers' processing is idempotent, and offsets are only committed when processing is complete.

+This is not an exhaustive list: for details, see [the Kafka documentation](https://kafka.apache.org/documentation/).
+{{</ note >}}

 ## Examples